freshtilledsoil/gridOverlay/README.md

-css-grid-overlay
+Grid Overlay
 ================

-A method for creating a grid overlay on your site with CSS.
-Allows you to easily adjust elements to your grid setup.
+A method for creating a grid overlay on your site.
+Allows you to easily align design elements to your grid.